mongodb/specifications/source/client-side-encryption/tests/README.rst

 #.
 Use ``client_encrypted`` to insert the document ``{"unencrypted": "test"}`` into ``db.coll``.
 Expect this to succeed.

 #.
 Validate that mongocryptd was not spawned.
 Create a MongoClient to localhost:27021 (or whatever was passed via ``--port``) with serverSelectionTimeoutMS=1000.
-Run an ``isMaster`` command and ensure it fails with a server selection timeout.
+Run a handshake command and ensure it fails with a server selection timeout.

 Deadlock tests
 ~~~~~~~~~~~~~~